ignite/cli/docs/guide/interchange/04-creating-order-books.md

 }
 ```

-Define `NewBuyOrderBook` in a new file `x/dex/types/buy_order_book.go` creates a new buy order book.
+Define `NewBuyOrderBook` in a new file `x/dex/types/buy_order_book.go` to create a new buy order book.

 ```go
 // x/dex/types/buy_order_book.go